 Standard College's Deputy Executive Director has a master's degree or higher and possesses progressive, managerial experience in higher education.
-The Deputy Executive Director provides leadership and management oversight to the administrative staff, working in close collaboration with the CEO/President, the Director of Compliance, and the Deputy Executive Director-Academics, ensuring the smooth administration of student support services.
+The Deputy Executive Director provides leadership and management oversight to the administrative staff, working in close collaboration with the CEO/President, the Director of Compliance, and the Director of Educations, ensuring the smooth administration of student support services.
 The Deputy Executive Director is responsible for maintaining and continuously improving Standard College's standing with accreditors, state regulators, and other important entities, including the Virginia Board of Nursing, the State Council of Higher Education in Virginia (SCHEV), and the Accrediting Bureau of Health Education Services (ABHES).
+The Deputy Executive Director oversees the institution in the absence of the Chief Executive Officer.